StevenMXZ/vkBasalt_overlay/README.md

 # Overlay options
 overlayBlockInput = false
+autoApplyDelay = 200  # ms delay before auto-applying changes
 ```

+ReShade shader and texture paths are managed through the Shader Manager tab in the overlay.

-### Per-Game Configs
+### Saved Configs

-Save game-specific configs through the overlay GUI.
+Save named configurations through the overlay GUI.
 They are stored in `~/.config/vkBasalt-overlay/configs/`.
+You can set any saved config as the default.

 ## ReShade Shaders Setup